top of page

 Alleys & Ruins no. 142, Luv (2013, Chicago, IL, 10:00pm)

-I head back to my camera and my lighting equipment and resume planning my photograph.
+I return to my camera and lighting equipment and resume planning my photograph.

-A few minutes later flashing lights from a cop car approach.
-The cops cautiously get out, one has his hand on top of his holstered side arm.
-The other cop barks, "What's going on here?"
+A few minutes later, flashing lights approach.
+A cop car.
+The officers step out cautiously.
+One rests his hand on the top of his holstered sidearm.
+The other barks, “What’s going on here?”

-"Look," he continues, "you guys take your photo but be careful out here!
+“Look,” one of them says, “you guys take your photo.
+But be careful out here.
 We had a report of shots fired.
-Do you know anything about that?"
+Do you know anything about that?”

-We tell them about the 5 shots that rang out 10 minutes ago and point in the general direction.
-They get back in their car and speed away looking for the gunman.
+We tell them about the five shots that rang out ten minutes earlier and point in the general direction.
+They nod, then get back in the car and speed away, looking for the shooter.

 And I get back to work.

-It's dark but I can still make out the crumbling ugly eyesore that remains of the building.
-And if all goes well, I am going to make it pretty in my photograph by lighting it up with bright colored lights.
+It’s dark, but I can still make out the crumbling, ugly eyesore that remains of the building.
+And if all goes well, I’m going to make it pretty, by lighting it up with bright, colored lights.

-I've been shooting in dangerous alleys and ruins for almost 30 years.
-It's an obsession that is rooted in a difficult period of my life.
-Running into angry cops is no fun but I'm used to it.
+I’ve been photographing dangerous alleys and ruins for almost 30 years.
+It’s an obsession rooted in a difficult chapter of my life.
+Encounters with angry cops aren’t fun, but I’m used to them.
 I worry more about running into street gangs.
 And I have, several times over the years.
-Those were not good times!
-And those are entirely other stories... so let me just stick to this story for now.
+Those were not good nights.
+And those are entirely other stories... so let me just stick to this one for now.

-I'm focusing on my photograph again.
-I make adjustments to the settings on my camera: a 50 year old Hasselblad.
-Then I choose the lights I'll be using from my large selection of spotlights and flash units.
+I focus on my camera again.
+I make adjustments to the settings, this old 50-year-old Hasselblad has been with me a long time.
+Then I choose the lights I’ll be using from my big selection of spotlights and flash units.
 Next is the color scheme.
-I pull out the colored filters I want and attach them to the lights.
+I pull out the gels and filters I need and start attaching them to the lights.

 There’s a shriek behind me.
 One of my assistants has just seen a big rat.